Sick Sinus Syndrome

 (SSS; Bradycardia-Tachycardia Syndrome; Sinus Node Dysfunction)

-- Bradycardia-tachycardia—the heart alternates between fast and slow rates
+- Bradycardia-tachycardia—the heart switches between fast and slow beats

 - Missed or skipped beats